DicomImport

 • Composing volumes from DICOM source files depends on many factors, such as scan parameters and import settings.
 DicomImport uses heuristics from the Dicom Processor Library (DPL).
 Try different parameter combinations if the volume composition is not as expected.

-• When single or multiple DICOM frames are imported and composed to a volume, then the page extent for the result volume is set to the extent of a single frame.
+• When single or multiple DICOM frames are imported and composed into a volume, the page extent for the result volume is set to the extent of a single frame.
 This can lead to memory trouble if large frames are composed.
-In some cases the usage of a ImagePropertyConvert module after DicomImport may help to compensate this problem.
+In some cases, the usage of a ImagePropertyConvert module after DicomImport may help to compensate for this problem.

-• In case of issues, you can define the logging level of the module via field logLevel.
+• In the event of issues, you can define the logging level of the module via field logLevel.

 Windows